A trip around Ireland to celebrate Ireland’s wildlife

 Ireland’s wildlife gets bad press.
 Almost always, conservation is presented negatively; controversies about developments that damage wildlife, gloomy reports of species under threat of extinction, compensation for managing land for conservation, and so forth.
 It is a personal frustration of mine that rarely is Ireland’s special wildlife presented in a positive manner, or all that is good about wildlife celebrated.
 We have a unique and special natural heritage – this tour presents a personalised perspective on some of what is special about Ireland’s wildlife and an attempt to share this experience with a wider audience.
 Continue reading →

 Did you ever spare a thought for the jellyfish?
-I certainly haven’t very often, but there is far more to a jellyfish than meets the eye.
+I certainly haven’t, but there is far more to a jellyfish than meets the eye.
 Jellyfish have been quietly living their lives, roaming the great oceans of the world for at least 500 million years.
 They evolved during the Cambrian Explosion, a short period in the Earth’s history that saw a great flurry of evolutionary activity.
 While other organisms joined this evolutionary rat-race to go on to become dinosaurs and a myriad of other creatures, the jellyfish, happy with its lot, shunned evolution and retired to the peace and quiet of the high seas.
 This may, in part, be due to the fact that they are without brains, or at least brains as we typically think of them.
 Their bodies, of which more than 95% is water, comprise two basic layers of cells.
 One forms a loose network of nerves called the ‘nerve net’ which is considered the most basic of all nervous systems identified in multi-cellular organisms.
 This primitive system allows jellyfish to sense their environment, such as changes in water chemistry indicating food, light sensors to detect the presence of light, and balance sensors to let them know if they are facing up or down.
 Basic, but effective weaponry, which has allowed jellyfish to prosper down through the millennia.

 It is a misconception that jellyfish just aimlessly sail the high seas at the whim of ocean currents and tides, for the manner in which certain species are geographical spread suggest they have some habitat preferences.
 Around the Irish coasts, for example, the barrel jellyfish each year forms enormous smacks (a ‘smack’ is the collective noun given to a group of jellyfish) off Rosslaire and Wexford Harbour, but is rarely seen elsewhere in such numbers.
 And the Lion’s Mane jellyfish seems to prefer the cooler waters off the coast of Dublin.